• Home

 • Can Comment.
 The recipient will be able to add comments to the file so that the sender can also see it.
 This is an ideal option to select if you want comments from your team member on a document.

 • Can edit.
-Selecting this option will give full permissions to the recipient and he can make any changes to the original file on the google drive (that you sent earlier)
+Selecting this option will give full permission to the recipient and he can make any changes to the original file on the google drive (that you sent earlier).

 Send Large Files through Email

-Sending the file as a google drive link is a useful option to send the large files through Gmail.
-I have checked sending the 10GB file successfully.
-Have you used Google Drive link to send a large file?
+Sending the file as a google drive link is a useful option to send large files through Gmail.
+I have checked to send the 10GB file successfully.
+Have you used the Google Drive link to send a large file?
 Share your views or tell us about other ways of sending large files through email.

 Filed Under: How To Tagged With: internet